Western honey bee: Predators

-Insect predators of western honey bees include the Asian giant hornet and other wasps, robber flies, dragonflies such as the green darner, some mantises, water striders and the European beewolf.
+Insect predators of western honey bees include the Asian hornet, Asian giant hornet and other wasps including the European beewolf, dragonflies such as the green darner, and other entomophagous (such as robber flies) or opportunistic (such as water striders) predators.

 Arachnid predators of western honey bees include fishing spiders, lynx spiders, goldenrod spiders and St. Andrew's cross spiders.

 Reptile and amphibian predators of western honey bees include the black girdled lizard, anoles, and other lizards, and various anuran amphibians including the American toad, the American bullfrog and the wood frog.

 Specialist bird predators of western honey bees include the bee-eaters; other birds that may take western honey bees include grackles, hummingbirds, tyrant flycatchers and the summer tanager.
 Most birds that eat bees do so opportunistically; however, summer tanagers will sit on a limb and catch dozens of bees from the hive entrance as they emerge.

-Mammals that sometimes take western honey bees include giant armadillos, both brown bears and black bears, opossums, raccoons, skunks, the North American least shrew and the honey badger.
+Mammals that sometimes predators of western honey bees include giant armadillos, opossums, raccoons, skunks, the North American least shrew and the honey badger.